Finding Dance Aerobics in the Galapagos

 I walked into the big gymnasium in El Coliseo in Puerto Ayora, Santa Cruz.
-The crowd was all ages – women and their kids running around the gymnasium, teenagers, older women, and a couple men, but seemed to be all Galapagos residents.
+The crowd was all ages – women and their kids running around the gymnasium, teenagers, older women, and a couple men.
 I was dressed like a typical tourist in khaki pants with a huge dSLR camera.
 People stopped their stretching just to stare at me.

 By the end of the hour, I had learned a couple new moves, sweated out a bucket, and danced to everything from Marc Anthony to Shakira to Wisin & Yandel.
 I would give a fair warning that the class is 100% in Spanish, but even if you don’t speak a word of Spanish, I think watching and imitating will get you pretty far.
 Overall, bailoterapia was a blast, and I would recommend it to anyone who wants to get off the beaten path in the Galapagos and see the non-touristy side of Puerto Ayora.